Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 to shore, because you can either find your boat stranded, or floating away.

-Some people say that fishing is better when there is a big tide,
+people say that fishing is better when there is a big tide, but whether

 Tide books